-To respond to local government unit's request to determine whether preliminary plats are in conformance with adopted regional plans.
+To respond to requests from local governments to determine whether preliminary plats are in conformance with adopted regional plans.

-The Commission staff reviewed 59 preliminary plats and five certified survey maps in the Southeastern Wisconsin Region in 1999.
-The Commission staff will review an estimated 50 preliminary plats and certified survey maps during 2000.
+The Commission staff reviewed 61 preliminary plats and certified survey maps in the Southeastern Wisconsin Region in 2001.
+The Commission staff will review an estimated 40 preliminary plats and certified survey maps during 2002.

-Local units of government are advised whether or not submitted applications for subdivision or land division are in conformance with, and serve to implement, regional, watershed, and district plans or plan elements prepared and adopted or under preparation by the Commission.
+Local units of government are advised whether or not submitted applications for subdivisions or land divisions are in conformance with, and serve to implement, regional, watershed, and district plans or plan elements prepared and adopted or under preparation by the Commission.

 The Commission staff, in response to requests from local governments, reviews preliminary subdivision plats and certified survey maps to determine whether they are in conformance with and serve to implement regional, watershed, and district plans or plan elements prepared and adopted or under preparation by the Commission.
-Copies of Commission letters are provided to the District Office of the Wisconsin Department of Transportation.
+Copies of Commission letters are provided to the District Office of the Wisconsin Department of Transportation if the plat abuts a state trunk highway or connecting highway.

 This activity is conducted on an on-going basis.
-The Commission staff will review an estimated 50 preliminary plats and certified survey maps during 2001.
+The Commission staff will review an estimated 55 preliminary plats and certified survey maps during 2003.